Transportation in Seattle: Mass transit

 The city is currently in the process of expanding a modern streetcar network.
 In December 2007, the city inaugurated its South Lake Union Streetcar line between Westlake Center and stops in the South Lake Union neighborhood.
 In 2009, the Seattle city council approved a second line, the First Hill Streetcar, to connect First Hill to Link light rail at Capitol Hill and International District/Chinatown stations.
 The line began service in 2016 after two years of delays.
 Metro Transit also operated a historic Waterfront Streetcar line that ran along Alaskan Way, but the streetcar's maintenance barn was demolished to make room for the Olympic Sculpture Park, resulting in the subsequent closure of the line.
 King County Metro now operates a replacement bus line that mirrors the route.
 The proposed City Center Connector project would connect the South Lake Union and First Hill streetcars into a single line with a routing along 1st Avenue in Downtown Seattle.

-In 2009, the ORCA Card was introduced as a new way for fare payment between the seven transit agencies in the Puget Sound region.
+In 2009, the ORCA card was introduced as a new way for fare payment between the seven transit agencies in the Puget Sound region.
 The card uses RFID technology to handle payment from either passes, vouchers, or the E-purse, a stored value debit account.
 ORCA's precursor, PugetPass, will be retained as one of the several passes that can be loaded automatically onto the card.
 The system also calculates transfers for a two-hour window for those paying with the E-purse.
 Since 2022, all transit agencies in the Puget Sound area have waived fares for passengers under the age of 18 as part of a statewide program.

 The Seattle Center Monorail, constructed for the Century 21 Exposition, runs approximately 1 mi between Seattle Center in Lower Queen Anne and Westlake Center in Downtown.

-Local transit agencies offer trip planners on their web sites that provides information for public transit in Seattle and surrounding areas (King, Pierce, and Snohomish counties).
+Local transit agencies offer trip planners on their web sites that provide information for public transit in Seattle and surrounding areas (King, Pierce, and Snohomish counties).
 Riders enter their intended origin and destination, along with optional time, date, and other information, and the trip planner displays itineraries showing the stops, departure and arrival times, and times to get from the origin to the destination.
 Trip planning, schedules, and real-time arrivals are also available on third-party maps, such as Google Maps, and through dedicated apps such as OneBusAway.
 BoltBus began offering Seattle's first curbside intercity coach service in May 2012, with Portland as its first destination.
 The service later expanded with stops in Everett and Tacoma, but was discontinued by parent company Greyhound in 2021.